svhawks/serverless-simple-sms/README.md

 * __Transactional__ – (default) Critical messages that support customer transactions, such as one-time passcodes for multi-factor authentication.
 Amazon SNS optimizes the message delivery to achieve the highest reliability.

 ### senderId
-(Optional, default="MojiLaLa") For Sender ID, type a custom ID that contains up to 11 alphanumeric characters, including at least one letter and no spaces.
+(Optional, default="svtek") For Sender ID, type a custom ID that contains up to 11 alphanumeric characters, including at least one letter and no spaces.
 The sender ID is displayed as the message sender on the receiving device.
 For example, you can use your business brand to make the message source easier to recognize.

 Support for sender IDs varies by country.
 For example, messages delivered to U.S. phone numbers will not display the sender ID.
 For the countries that support sender IDs, see [Supported Regions and Countries](http://docs.aws.amazon.com/sns/latest/dg/sms_supported-countries.html).